afeld/govern/README.md

 # Govern

-Automatic governance for your GitHub projects.
+Automatic governance for your projects.

 ## Usage